fosrl/docs/packages/docusaurus/docs/02-Getting Started/02-dns-networking.md

 :::

 Pangolin can be used with Cloudflare proxy (orange cloud) enabled.
 Ideally you should [setup wildcard certificates](../03-Pangolin/02-Configuration/03-wildcard-certs.md) with Traefik using the DNS challenge and set Cloudflare to Full (Strict) SSL mode.
+Pangolin through Cloudflare will not work under Full or Automatic SSL/TLS.
+Cloudflare's documentation about SSL/TLS Encryption is available [here](https://developers.cloudflare.com/ssl/origin-configuration/ssl-modes/).

 Since Cloudflare proxy obscures the destination IP of the host, you will also need to explicitly set your VPS IP address for Gerbil in the `config.yml` file to allow WireGuard to connect to the VPS.